Organizational Trauma by Design

 Learning more about Organizational Trauma?

 If you're confronted with Organizational Trauma or you'd like to learn more about this wicked phenomena, order my book via the following link.
-A two-day international workshop is scheduled in Denmark on the 4th and 5th of April.
-You can find more information via the following link.
+Feel free to connect with me to explore this topic.